ethereum-optimism/optimism-tutorial/README.md

 (Don't forget to enter the above command in your terminal!)

-If you've been following this tutorial closely (but not too closely because this tutorial is claustrophic 😷), and have made no errors along the way, you'll see console logs like this:
+If you've been following this tutorial closely, but not too closely because this tutorial is claustrophic 😷, and have made no errors along the way, you'll see console logs like this:

 ![The Beautiful EVM Test Logs](./assets/the-beautiful-evm-tests.png)
 ![The Breathtaking EVM Test Logs](./assets/the-breathtaking-ovm-tests.png)